kstenerud/concise-encoding/cte-specification.md

 ### Map

 A map associates objects (keys) with other objects (values).
-Keys may be any mix of scalar or array types, and must not be EMPTY.
+Keys may be any mix of scalar or array types, and must not be the `empty` type.
 Values may be any mix of any type, including other containers.
 All keys in a map must be unique.

 Map entries are split into key-value pairs using the colon `:` character and optional whitespace.
 Key-value pairs are separated from each other using whitespace.